DimaT8/ecommerce-data-quality-audit/README.md

 5. Check the results:
 - Output file: `sample_output/validation_report.csv`

-📁 Note: The `sample_output/` folder is included with a placeholder file so the folder is available after cloning.
-The validation report will be saved here after running the script.
+📁 Note: The sample_output folder is part of the project and includes a small placeholder file to make sure it remains visible when the project is cloned using Git

 ## 📊 Output Example